8. What are the requirements to join?

 27. When can I schedule an appointment to speak with a Scholars counselor?

 A. Counseling appointments are made available every Wednesday for the following week.
 To schedule an appointment, you can either come in to the Scholars Program office beginning at 9 am on Wednesdays or call our Front Desk at 310-434-4371 beginning at 10 am on Wednesdays.
 Only current members of the Scholars Program are permitted to make appointments.
+If you are prospective Scholars student, we encourage you to attend an Information Session with a Scholars Counselor.
 If you are new to the Scholars Program, you may schedule an appointment once you have attended the mandatory Scholars Program Orientation.

 28. What's the difference between drop-in and counseling appointments?